New Hampshire Motor Speedway: Purchase, complete reconfiguration of complex

-On December 15, 1988, the Loudon Planning Board unanimously approved a renovation project to lengthen the inner oval track to 1 mi and expand seating capacity to 55,000, with Bryar reportedly collaborating with former Oxford Plains Speedway owner Bob Bahre in order to fund the project according to the Monitor.
+On December 15, 1988, the Loudon Planning Board unanimously approved a renovation project to lengthen the inner oval track to 1.000 mi and expand seating capacity to 55,000, with Bryar reportedly collaborating with former Oxford Plains Speedway owner Bob Bahre in order to fund the project according to the Monitor.
 Bahre's involvement was confirmed five days later, with him buying out the venue from Bryar for $950,000 (adjusted for inflation, $).
 With his purchase, Bahre stated hopes of hosting future national series events, including NASCAR Cup Series and Championship Auto Racing Teams (CART) events.
 The project quickly faced opposition from local environmental groups, and after a January 13 inspection conducted by the New Hampshire Department of Environmental Services found numerous environmental violations, a lawsuit was filed by Concerned Racetrack Neighbors in response to the project's fast-paced approval from the planning board, halting all construction.
 A settlement was eventually agreed to in May for the now-named New Hampshire International Speedway (NHIS) after Bahre personally met several members of the group at a local New Hampshire restaurant to negotiate a deal in the month prior.

 A groundbreaking ceremony occurred on August 13, 1989, according to The Boston Globe.
 Although an initial opening date was set in October 1989, numerous factors, including the slow construction of grandstands and the discovery of a 12 ft shale, delayed its opening by months.
 By December, plans for NHIS had expanded to include 59,000 seats.
-That same month, NASCAR agreed to host Busch Series (now named the Xfinity Series) races at the venue for its 1990 season.
+That same month, NASCAR agreed to host Busch Series (now named the O'Reilly Auto Parts Series) races at the venue for its 1990 season.
 The first tire tests for NHIS were conducted on June 5, 1990, with Busch Series driver Tommy Houston and New Hampshire Governor Judd Gregg participating in the session.
 By the end of its construction, the venue had a construction cost of $25 million according to The Globe.
 However, according to Bahre, he himself did not know the true cost of the venue, stating in the Winston-Salem Journal, "I don't know what the hell it costs.
 I was in Maine most of the time they were building it, and all I know is [my son] Gary would call me and say 'Dad, we need another million.'
 I never counted 'em."